 Types of Computing Degrees

-Georgia Southern offers a wide rage of computing degrees.
+Georgia Southern offers a wide rage of computing degrees in the Paulson College of Engineering and Computing.
 It is important to select the program that fits your personality and builds on your strengths.
-Whichever computing path you choose, you will gain hands-on experience and be work-ready when you graduate.
-According to the Bureau of Labor Statistics, employment of computer and information technology occupations is projected to grow 13 percent from 2016 to 2026, faster than the average for all occupations.
-Demand will stem from greater emphasis on cloud computing, the collection and storage of big data, and information security.
+Whichever computing path you choose, our faculty will provide you with hands-on experience so you will be work-ready when you graduate.
+According to the U.S. Bureau of Labor Statistics, employment of computer and information technology occupations is projected to grow 15% from 2019 to 2029, much faster than the average for all occupations.
+Demand stems from greater emphasis on cloud computing, the collection and storage of big data, and the need for information security.

 Cyber Security in IT

-As a cyber security IT professional, your skills will be in high demand in areas such as digital forensics, cyber law, cyber warfare, cyber policy, cryptography, artificial intelligence, electronic warfare, healthcare informatics, and data analytics.
+As a cyber security IT professional, your skills are in high demand in areas such as digital forensics, cyber law, cyber warfare, cyber policy, cryptography, artificial intelligence, electronic warfare, healthcare informatics, and data analytics.
 The Cyber Security Certificate option of our B.S. in Information Technology provides student access to curriculum, programs, and industry partnerships that impart the skills and concepts applicable to 21st-century cyber workforce needs.
-You will be prepared to prevent and investigate cyber-attacks, monitor and secure networks and integrate best systems practices throughout the world.
+We will prepare you to prevent and investigate cyber-attacks, monitor and secure networks and integrate best systems practices throughout the world.

 The Bachelor of Information Technology degree (BIT) is a 124-credit hour program delivered entirely online as an eMajor degree through a partnership between Georgia Southern University and the University System of Georgia’s (USG) eCampus.
 As one of the state’s premiere institutions for engineering and computing, the BIT Online at Georgia Southern is uniquely positioned to produce graduates with the knowledge, skills, and abilities required to meet the demands of today’s employers.

 Last updated: 6/24/2021